Written by Editorial Team

 Rather than going by weighing scale and specified calories, listen to your body, eat when you are hungry, and eat healthily.
 Never skip meals.
-Eat a nutritious, balanced diet rich in folic acid, calcium, iron, omega three fatty acids as well as iodine.
+Eat a nutritious, balanced Healthy diet rich in folic acid, calcium, iron, omega three fatty acids as well as iodine also during pregnancy.

 Diabetes is a condition characterized by the inability of the pancreas to produce insulin, which converts sugar in the blood to usable output.
 If sugar is not broken down, then the content of sugar becomes high, and this may harm your baby.
 You need to take particular care and consult your obstetrician and professional dietitian for your diet.
 They will decide if you must take insulin injections.
 Below are a few general guidelines:

 Watch what you are eating and mix carbohydrate and high-calorie foods throughout the day rather than consuming in one meal.

 They satiate easily and give a feeling of a fuller tummy.
 Try chicken biryani, dal chawal or khichdi.

 Eat frequently in smaller quantities.
 Fasting may cause you to eat more and carbohydrate-rich food.
 This also unbalances the sugar level and make you feel giddy or weak.
 Breakfast is very important, try healthier options such as eggs with multigrain bread and yogurt.

 Have fruits such as banana, apple, pears, melons, guava, and berries during brunch.